KipTwitchell/VAPostAnalysisRSCDemo/README.md

 3. A simple data capture engine
 4. A simple join program, called Match-Merge

 The code in this repository has not been built while in this repository structure, and likely needs to be updated for latest libraries in order to run.

+A more detailed description of the system can be found at https://ledgerlearning.com/2019/12/13/simple-financial-system-proof-of-concept/

 Each is described below.